kyoz/neovim/README.md

 ## :four_leaf_clover: Required for neovim

 Must install neovim provider so that neovim pluggin will work property.
 Python 2 is no actually required.
-But just install them all, for use work :laughing:
+But some plugin may need it, so just install them all :laughing:

 ```sh
   # Install neovim for python 2